(8 minute read)

 Filled with vintage finds, characterful patterns and lively pops of daffodil yellow, this is our Joules suite – thoughtfully curated by the talented Joules’ creative team.

-Earlier this autumn, Joules’ in-house illustrators, Rosie McAdam and Isla Rustrick, visited Another Place to gather inspiration for a brand-new collection of artworks for the suite.
+Recently, Joules’ in-house illustrators, Rosie McAdam and Isla Rustrick, visited Another Place to gather inspiration for a brand-new collection of artworks for the suite.
 With their playful prints, drawings, and paintings now installed on the walls, Rosie and Isla stepped away from their sketchpads to talk “freezing” lake swims, well-earned breakfast waffles and capturing the ever-changing Cumbrian weather…

 How would you describe your art?